 The solution is achievable.
 The value of the objective function is z = 3 - 1 = 2.

-From a matrix point of view: we must multiply the matrix of the linear program by the solution vector and compare the result with the members to the right of the linear program
+From a matrix point of view: we must multiply the matrix of the linear program by the solution vector and compare the result to the right members of the linear program

 Achievable domain (or definition domain)

 Each constraint can be likened to an equation dividing the plane in two.
 For example the equation ai* x1 + bi* x2 = ci divides the plane into two half-planes P1 and P2 equation: